pulp-platform/padrick/docs/config_file.rst

 Ports and Port Groups
 .....................

-Port groups provide logical grouping of *ports* and *peripheral signals*.
+*Port groups* provide logical grouping of *ports* and *peripheral signals* which are muxed on you pad instances.
+Peripheral signals are the signals your IO facing peripheral exposes (e.g. ``i2c_sda_tx_en`` or ``uart_rx``). *Ports* on the other hand are roles assigned to an IO pad when muxed to it.
+A *port* might make have to make use of multiple peripheral signals when it is connected to a pad.
+E.g. when connecting an I2C ``sda`` port to some particular pad, you need not only to connect the ``i2c_sda`` signal to the pad but also some ``i2c_sda_tx_en`` to control the pads directionality.
+The **ports** within a port group thus need to specify a logical mapping between peripheral signals and the **pad signals** defined in the ``pad_types`` section.

-Peripheral signals are the signals your IO facing peripheral exposes.
-The **ports** within a port group provide a logical mapping between peripheral signals and the **pad signals** defined in the ``pad_types`` section.
+.. hint:: Static pads define their connected signals directly, see `<Static Signal Connections and Config Register Reset Values_>`_

-Here is an example of a port group for an I2C peripheral:
+A concrete example should make things clearer.
+Here we define a port group for an I2C peripheral which consists of two ports (SDA and SCL):

 .. code-block:: yaml

    port_groups:
      - name: i2c_0
-       mux_groups: [all] # More on that later
+       mux_groups: [all] # You will learn about mux_groups in the next section.
        output_defaults: 1'b0
        ports:
          - name: i2c_scl
-           description: "Bidirection I2C clock signal"
+           description: "Bidirectional I2C clock signal"
            connections:
              chip2pad: scl_out
              scl_in: pad2chip